flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 Apps based on WidgetsApp are similar except that the `GlobalMaterialLocalizations.delegate` isn't needed.

-We prefer the full `Locale.fromSubtags` constructor as it supports scriptCode, though the `Locale` default constructor is still fully valid.
+The full `Locale.fromSubtags` constructor is preferred as it supports scriptCode, though the `Locale` default constructor is still fully valid.

 The elements of the `localizationsDelegates` list are factories that produce